Suspected militants shoot at bus in southwestern Rwanda, kill two | Law-Order

 - Rwanda

-Two people were killed and six were injured when suspected militants opened fire on a bus in southwestern Rwanda from across the border with neighboring Burundi, Rwandan police said.
-Saturday's attack, which killed the bus driver and a passenger, was carried out by the National Liberation Front (FLN), the armed wing of the anti-government Movement for Democratic Change (MRCD), the police said in a statement.
+Two people were killed and six were injured when suspected militants opened fire on a bus in southwestern Rwanda, Rwandan police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)